Saint-Pierre, Martinique

 Saint-Pierre (/ˌseɪnt piˈɛə/, /ˌsæ̃-/; /fr/; Martinican Creole: Senpiè) is a town and commune of France's Caribbean overseas department of Martinique, founded in 1635 by Pierre Belain d'Esnambuc.
 Before the total destruction of Saint-Pierre by a volcanic eruption in 1902, it was the most important city of Martinique culturally and economically, being known as "the Paris of the Caribbean".
 While Fort-de-France was the official administrative capital, Saint-Pierre was the cultural capital of Martinique.
 After the disaster, Fort-de-France grew in economic importance.

 History

-Saint-Pierre was founded in 1635 by Pierre Belain d'Esnambuc, a French trader and adventurer, as the first permanent French colony on the island of Martinique.
+Saint-Pierre was founded in 1635 by Pierre Belain d'Esnambuc, a French trader and adventurer, as part of the early colonial establishment of Martinique by the Compagnie des Îles de l'Amérique.
+It quickly developed into an important settlement and port due to its sheltered bay and strategic position within Caribbean trade routes.